صور الصفحة

 29 Which is the first commandment of all?
 And Jesus answered him, The first of all the commandments is, Hear, O Israel; the Lord our 30 God is one Lord: And, Thou shalt love the Lord thy God with all thy heart, and with all thy heart, and with all thy soul, and with all thy mind, and with all thy strength: this is 31 the first commandment: And the second is like, namely, this, Thou shalt love thy neighbor as thyself: there is none other command32 ment greater than these.
 And the scribe said unto him, Well, Master, thou hast said the truth for there is one God; and there is none 33 other but he.
 And to love him with all the heart, and with all the understanding, and with all the soul, and with all the strength, and to love his neighbor as himself, is more than all 34 whole burnt-offerings and sacrifices.
 And when Jesus saw that he answered discreetly, he said unto him, Thou art not far from the kingdom of God.* And no man after that durst interrogate him.

-And Jesus answered and said, while he taught in the temple, How say the scribes that 36 Christ is the son of David?t For David himself said by the Holy Spirit, the LORD said to my Lord, Sit thou on my right hand, till I 37 make thine enemies thy footstool.
+himself said by the Holy Spirit, the LORD said to my Lord, Sit thou on my right hand, till I 37 make thine enemies thy footstool.
 David therefore himself calleth him Lord; and

 * Such a man was almost a Christian.
-He placed reion not in ceremony, but in love to God and man. †This was one of the titles given by the Jews to the Messiah.
+He placed religion not in ceremony, but in love to God and man. †This was one of the titles given by the Jews to the Messiah.

 whence is he then his son?
 And the common people heard him gladly.